PavlidisLab/gemmapy/docs/tutorial.rst

 21960  2525718        NaN  ...               -0.7101               0.482700
 [21961 rows x 13 columns]

 By default the columns names of the output correspond to contrast IDs.
-To see what conditions these IDs correspond to we can either use :py:func:`~gemmapy.GemmaPy.get_dataset_differential_expression_analyses` to get the metadata about differentials of a given dataset, or `setreadableContrasts` argument of :py:func:`~gemmapy.GemmaPy.get_differential_expression_values` to `true`.
+To see what conditions these IDs correspond to we can either use :py:func:`~gemmapy.GemmaPy.get_dataset_differential_expression_analyses` to get the metadata about differentials of a given dataset, or :code:`setreadableContrasts` argument of :py:func:`~gemmapy.GemmaPy.get_differential_expression_values` to :code:`True`.
 The former approach is usually better for a large scale systematic analysis while the latter is easier to read in an interactive session.

 :py:func:`~gemmapy.GemmaPy.get_dataset_differential_expression_analyses` function returns metadata about the differentials.